 - Shows the front of the connector but the ears on the wire grip have been gently opened to allow the wire grip to be separated.
 You never need to do this but the grip may become separated accidentally.

 Note the ratchet style teeth on the side of the body that mate with the cable clamp.

 - Shows the connector closed.
 The wires have been omitted for clarity but you should insert the wires fully into the wire grip before closing the connector.

 If you accidentally close the connector the sides of the wire grip can be gently prised outwards to release them from the ratchet style lugs on the side of the body while the wire grip is lifted off the body.
 Take case not to bend them to far or they will break.
-A couple of dressmaker’s pins inserted upwards could make the job easier.

 - Shows the back of the connector.
 Note the two locating teeth on the top of the wire grip that mate with the latch on the body of the male section.
 These teeth are on the back of the wire grip whereas the interference bumps on the body are on the front.